ALAO Procedures Manual

-- Interest Groups are strongly encouraged to organize a coordinating committee to coordinate IG activities.
-The coordinating committee should consist of ALAO members who are interested in assisting with the formulation and organization of workshops and other meetings that will interest ALAO members.
+- Interest Groups are strongly encouraged to organize a planning committee to coordinate IG activities.
+The planning committee should consist of ALAO members who are interested in assisting with the formulation and organization of workshops and other meetings that will interest ALAO members.
 Ideally committee members should represent the diverse sizes and geographic locations of academic libraries in Ohio.

-- The coordinating committee will decide who among them should chair the committee and the IG.
-This person will receive a formal appointment from the ALAO president, and their term will begin at the ALAO annual retreat and end at the retreat the following year.
-The IG chair will consult with the coordinating committee to find a "vice chair/chair-elect" who will automatically become chair at the next ALAO annual retreat.
-In the event that a vice chair cannot be identified, the existing chair will consult with the coordinating committee and the ALAO president to identify a person to chair the IG during the upcoming year.
-When an IG does not have a chair or a vice chair/chair-elect the ALAO president will appoint an ALAO member to chair the IG.
+- In the event that a co-chair cannot be identified, the existing chair will consult with the planning committee and the IG Coordinator to identify a person to chair the IG during the upcoming year.
+When an IG does not have a chair the ALAO president will appoint an ALAO member to chair the IG.
 In all cases IG chairs should be identified and recommended for appointment to the ALAO president by the Spring ALAO board meeting.

-- The ALAO President may request that an IG coordinating committee recommend the replacement of an existing chair if the chair cannot or will not substantially fulfill their responsibilities.
+- The ALAO President or IG Coordinator may request that an IG planning committee recommend the replacement of an existing chair if the chair cannot or will not substantially fulfill their responsibilities.

 - Interest Group Activities